 The other particularity of Wat Niwet Thammaprawat is the way to access it.
 As it is located on an island oppositie to the Royal palace with an arm of the river between them, a small cable car system was installed.
 Its starting point is in the parking lot of the royal palace.

-Practical information about Wat Niwet Thammaprawat
+Guide to visit Wat Niwet Thammaprawat

 This temple is not in Ayutthaya but in Bang Pa In.